 Evaluations and Testing

-Soon, all MS patients new to our center take part in a comprehensive MS exam.
-This may includes:
+MS patients new to our center take part in a comprehensive MS exam.
+This may include:

 - ARMS - The Assessing Relapse in Multiple Sclerosis (ARMS) questionnaire is a 2-part, 2-page survey, with each part comprising 7 questions.
 Part 1 is designed to evaluate the patient's relapse symptoms and how the symptoms affect daily activities and overall function, as well as patient's response to past treatments for previous relapses, as a means of guiding treatment selection.
 Part 2 is designed to evaluate treatment response in terms of symptom relief and functioning, as well as treatment tolerability

 - EDSS - The Expanded Disability Status Scale (EDSS) is one of the oldest and probably the most widely utilized assessment instrument in MS (Kurtzke, 1983).
 Based on a standard neurological examination, the 7 functional systems (plus "other") are rated.
 These ratings are then used in conjunction with observations and information concerning gait and use of assistive devices to rate the EDSS.
 Each of the Functional System Scores is an ordinal clinical rating scale ranging from 0 to 5 or 6.
 The EDSS is an ordinal clinical rating scale ranging from 0 (normal neurologic examination) to 10 (death due to MS) in half-point increments.
 The FSS and EDSS have been used in virtually every major clinical trial that has been conducted in MS during the last four decades and in numerous other clinical studies.